 The Cotswold Way offers over 100 miles of magical walking, with long-distance views and journeys through picturesque villages and past ancient sites.
 The full National Trail runs from Chipping Campden to Bath and can take up to 10 days to walk.
 So we’ve put together a shortened five-day itinerary covering 61km/38 miles, missing out the start and finish and instead focusing on the glorious central stages of the Cotswold Way.

 You’ll begin in beautiful Painswick before following the steep western edge of the Cotswold Escarpment, part of the limestone belt that stretches from England’s south coast to the North Sea.
 You’ll enjoy stunning views high above the Severn Valley with Wales beyond, before dropping down into ancient villages and market towns.
 To the east the land falls away towards the tranquil meanders of the River Thames, helping frame the Cotswolds as England’s largest Area of Outstanding Natural Beauty.
 This is a landscape of rural charm, fascinating history and mellow tranquillity.

 Gentle / Moderate

 History / Food & Drink

 The Cotswolds is incredibly popular with tourists from all over the world, so while there are many options for accommodation, they tend to book up quickly along the Cotswold Way.
-You’ll find pubs, hotels, B&Bs, cottages, campsites, and hostels along the trail catering to all tastes and budgets, so plan carefully and try to book somewhere as close to the start and finish of each day as possible.
+You’ll find pubs, hotels, B&Bs, cottages, campsites and hostels along the trail catering for all tastes and budgets, so plan carefully and try to book somewhere as close to the start and finish of each day as possible.

 The official guidebook and map for the Trail are available from the National Trails Shop along with a wide range of gifts and other merchandise.